pqabelian/abec/docs/ABEL User Manual.md

 They are the same as the rpcuser and rpcpass options specified in *abec.conf*.

 ```
-abecusername= [rpcuser]
-abecpassword= [rpcpass]
+abecrpcuser= [rpcuser in abec.conf]
+abecrpcpass= [rpcpass in abec.conf]
 ```

 In addition, in order to interact with abewallet later (using abectl), username and password should also be configured, (any username and password is fine).

 ```
-username= [username]
+rpcuser= [username]
-password= [password]
+rpcpass= [password]
 ```

-In other words, abecusername / abecpassword (in abewallet.conf) correspond to rpcuser / rpcpassword (in abec.conf), respecitvely, and are used for establishing a secure RPC communication channel between abec and abewallet.
-While username / password (in abewallet.conf) will be used for establishing a secure RPC communication channel between abectl (to be introduced) and abewallet.
+In other words, abecrpcuser / abecrpcpass (in abewallet.conf) correspond to rpcuser / rpcpass (in abec.conf), respecitvely, and are used for establishing a secure RPC communication channel between abec and abewallet.
+While rpcuser / rpcpass (in abewallet.conf) will be used for establishing a secure RPC communication channel between abectl (to be introduced) and abewallet.

 Besides the configuration above, you may need to do a few more configurations depending on whether or not abec and abewallet are on the same machine.
 But again, we do not suggest you to run both abec and abewallet on the same machine despite it is absolutely feasible to do so.